Marcovaldong/Machine_Learning_Foundation/README.md

 with η=0.5.
 Note that your PLA in the previous Question corresponds to η=1.
 Please repeat your experiment for 2000 times, each with a different random seed.
 What is the average number of updates before the algorithm halts?

 A   51 - 200 updates

 B   <10 updates

 C   31 - 50 updates

 D   11 - 30 updates

 E   ≥201 updates

 Question 18
 Next, we play with the pocket algorithm.
-Modify your PLA in Question 16 to visit examples purely randomly, and then add the `pocket' steps to the algorithm.
+Modify your PLA in Question 16 to visit examples purely randomly, and then add the 'pocket' steps to the algorithm.
 We will use https://d396qusza40orc.cloudfront.net/ntumlone%2Fhw1%2Fhw1_18_train.dat as the training data set D, and https://d396qusza40orc.cloudfront.net/ntumlone%2Fhw1%2Fhw1_18_test.dat